Wedding Catering Cost in Bangalore: Per-Plate & Buffet Pricing

 Evening reception buffet: Multi-cuisine spread at ₹1,200 – ₹2,500 per plate.
 This is where you accommodate diverse palates with North Indian starters, Chinese options, a biryani station, grilled items, and an elaborate dessert counter.

 Combined single-event strategy: If you combine the ceremony and reception into a single morning-to-afternoon event with one meal, you eliminate the second catering order entirely.
 A combined event for 400 guests saves ₹2,00,000 – ₹5,00,000 compared to separate ceremony and reception meals.
+If you are planning a separate evening reception, our Bangalore wedding reception trends guide covers the cocktail-to-dinner format that most couples now prefer.

-Cuisine Combinations That Work
+Which Cuisine Combinations Work Best?

 Bangalore's multi-community guest lists have produced some tried-and-tested cuisine combinations: